 The frequency response consistency was amazing on our dummy head, but only because we couldn't get a good fit every time we tried testing them.
 However, this is different with humans, as we tested with employees.
 A few people could get a decent seal, while another one could barely fit them inside his ears, even with the smallest tips.
 Therefore, they perform quite differently depending on the seal you can achieve.

-The treble performance of the Klipsch T5 True Wireless is just okay.
-Although we didn't get a good fit, we think these results are actually pretty close to reality when we gave them a listen.
-They should sound a bit overly sharp and piercing on high frequencies like vocals and cymbals.
+The treble performance of the Klipsch T5 True Wireless is sub-par.
+Although we didn't get a good fit, we think these results are pretty close to reality when we gave them a listen.
+However, they should sound a bit overly sharp and piercing on high frequencies like vocals and cymbals.

-The noise isolation performance is quite sub-par.
+The noise isolation performance is disappointing.
 However, this was measured with the same fit issue that we were getting with our sound measurements.
-They aren't the greatest for blocking out noise, but we couldn't hear near conversations when using the headphones with some music, meaning they'll be good for the office.
-However, they don't block a lot of noise in the bass range, so they might not be the ideal option for your daily commute.
+They aren't the greatest for blocking noise, but we couldn't hear near conversations when using the headphones with some music, meaning they'll be good for the office.
+However, they don't block much noise in the bass range, so they might not be the ideal option for your daily commute.

 These headphones have excellent leakage performance.
-They practically don't leak, unless you really crank up the volume to its maximum in a quiet environment.
+They practically don't leak unless you crank up the volume to its maximum in a quiet environment.
 The leakage volume isn't loud, but when audible, it's thin-sounding.

-The recording quality of the integrated microphone is sub-par.
+The integrated microphone's recording quality is sub-par.
 People on the other end of the line will understand you in very quiet environments, but the audio quality won't be the best.
 Recorded speech sounds muffled and lacks detail and brightness.

 Like most truly wireless Bluetooth headphones, the noise handling of this microphone is mediocre.
-It will only be suitable for quiet environments and won't be able to separate ambient noise from your voice in moderately loud situations like a busy street.
+It will only be suitable for quiet environments and can't separate ambient noise from your voice in moderately loud situations like a busy street.

 The Klipsch T5 are Bluetooth-only truly wireless headphones.
-They only have a decent line of sight range, but you shouldn't any issues if you keep your source near you.
+They only have a decent line of sight range, but you shouldn't have any issues if you keep your source near you.
 Unfortunately, their latency is very high, and even with app or device compensation, people should notice a delay when watching video content.
-On the upside, it's Bluetooth 5.0, so you might get better overall connectivity performance if your source supports it too.

 These headphones are Bluetooth-only.

-As expected, these truly wireless headphones can't be used wired.
+As expected, you can't use these truly wireless headphones wired.
 They come with a USB-C to USB-C charging cable, which means you can plug the case into your phone for on-the-go charging.
 It also comes with a USB adapter.

-These headphones can only be used via Bluetooth on PCs and won't work with the PS4.
+You can only use these headphones via Bluetooth on PCs, and they won't work with the PS4.

 These Bluetooth-only headphones aren't compatible with the Xbox One.

 Like all truly wireless headphones, their case serves as a charging dock that you can bring around.
-It supports charging via USB-C, which is nice, and has no other inputs.
+It supports charging via USB-C and has no other inputs.